ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

 ##Assumptions

 Two assumptions were made related to the "State" column.
-The first was to include the row State="DC" in the dataset.
-Although Washington "DC" is technically not a state, its residents contribute to the total US population and are therefore relevant to the analysis.
-The row where State = "All" was removed from the dataset.
-Given that the "All" column is comprised of summary statistics of the rest of the dataset it made sense to exclude it from the analysis.
-I removed this row as well as the column names using list splicing:
+* The first was to include the row State="DC" in the dataset.
+Although Washington DC is technically not a state, DC residents contribute to the total US population and are therefore relevant to the analysis.
+* Second, the row where State = "All" was removed from the dataset.
+It made sense to remove this row from the dataset given that it is itself a summary statistic.
+I did this using list splicing:

     SAT_data = SAT_file[1:52]